The Reviver Statute Today: Preventing Abuse and Preparing for a Response

 Once you’ve identified the areas of vulnerability within your organization, you can establish policies and procedures that will strengthen your ability to prevent, protect and respond.
 Remember that your policies need to make sense for your organization, be consistent across your organization, and need to be sustainable.
 Key components of this step include but are not limited to:

-1. Employee/Volunteer Hiring Practices – Companies like Intellicorp can help you conduct comprehensive background checks and score employee and volunteer applicants.
+1. Employee/Volunteer Hiring Practices – Companies like IntelliCorp can help you conduct comprehensive background checks and score employee and volunteer applicants.
 Other resources such as Praesidium can help you learn applicant screening best practices, such as:

 1. Sourcing